-FUNCTION 35: COMPUTE FILE SIZE Entry Parameters: Register C: 23H Registers DE: FCB Address × Returned Value: Register A: Error Flag Physical or Register H: Extended error Random Record Field Set
+FUNCTION 35: COMPUTE FILE SIZE

+Registers DE: FCB Address

+Returned Value:

+Register

+A:

+Error Flag

+Register

+H:

+Physical or

+Extended error

+Random Record Field Set

 The Compute File Size function determines the "virtual" file size, which is, in effect, the address of the record immediately following the end of the file.
 The "virtual" size of a file corresponds to the physical size if the file is written sequentially.
 If the file is written in random mode, gaps might exist in the allocation, and the file might contain fewer records than the indicated size.
 For example, if a single record with record number 262,143 (the MP/M II maximum) is written to a file using the Write Random function, then the "virtual" size of the file is 262,144 records even though only 1 data block is actually allocated.